Vampires Everywhere!

-Vampires Everywhere! is an American rock band from Los Angeles, California, currently based in Las Vegas, Nevada.
+Vampires Everywhere! (known as The Killing Lights between 2013 and 2015) is an American metalcore band from Los Angeles, California, currently based in Las Vegas, Nevada.
 The last lineup consisted of vocalist Michael Vampire and guitarists Matti Hoffman and Grey Soto.
-In 2021, the lead singer Michael Vampire reformed the group, and the band signed with Cleopatra Records, releasing "Witch," a single from their second EP, The Awakening, released in October 2021.
+In 2021, the lead singer Michael Vampire reformed the group, and the band signed with Cleopatra Records, releasing "Witch", a single from their second EP, The Awakening, released in October 2021.

 History

 Formation and Lost in the Shadows (2009–2010)

 Vampires Everywhere! was founded in 2009 by Michael Orlando (a.k.a.
 Michael Vampire).
 The band's name came from the movie The Lost Boys.
 "Vampires Everywhere!" is a comic book in the movie that explains the rules of vampires and how to kill them.

 On February 9, 2010, Vampires Everywhere! released their debut EP Lost in the Shadows.
 The first single and music video, "Immortal Love", was released exclusively on PureVolume on January 18, 2010.
 Together with director Scott Hanson, who worked with A Day to Remember, Carnifex, A Skylit Drive and Alesana, Vampires Everywhere! produced a music video for their song Immortal Love which was shown at MTV 2 (Headbangers Ball), Heavy Rotation and Fuse On-Demand.

 The group toured through the US and Canada with acts including Escape The Fate Brokencyde, Black Veil Brides, Eyes Set to Kill, Get Scared, Dr. Acula, Aiden, Alesana, Honor Bright, Our Last Night, Polkadot Cadaver and Modern Day Escape.
 They shared stage with X Japan and Murderdolls as the opener.
 They played a gig at SXSW 2010 with D.R.U.G.S., VersaEmerge and Black Veil Brides in Austin, Texas.

 Their single "Undead Heart" was released on November 29, 2010.